meta-ultra/cli/README.md

-# cli
+# Welcome to @meta-ultra/cli

-CLI for creating Meta Ultra fashion projects, development and bundling
+CLI for creating Meta Ultra fashion projects, development and bundling.